[ ... still under construction ... aren't we all? ... ]

 [On the topic of theistic determinism see also the comments of well-known Evangelical philosopher/apologist William Lane Craig who articulates "five very powerful reasons" for rejecting it. https://www.reasonablefaith.org/podcasts/defenders-podcast-series-2/s2-doctrine-of-creation/doctrine-of-creation-part-10

-Critique of calvinist D. A. Carson's, The Difficult Doctrine of the Love of God (Wheaton: Crossway Books, 2000) by scholar-at-large and all around Erasmian gadfly Arminius Redivivus showing that when all is said and done God does not (for Carson) truly or really love everyone—a view that is in direct contradiction to John 3:16 and to God's very nature or essence (1 John 4:8).
-In other words, the idea that God has different kinds of love such that He allegedly loves different people differently, by loving some people (e.g., the elect) in some ways but other people (e.g., the non-elect) in other ways, and therefore can honestly be said to love everyone, does not hold biblical water.
+Critique of calvinist D. A. Carson's, The Difficult Doctrine of the Love of God (Wheaton: Crossway Books, 2000) by scholar-at-large and all around Erasmian gadfly Arminius Redivivus showing that when all is said and done God does not (contra Carson) truly or really love everyone—a view that is in direct contradiction to John 3:16 and to God's very nature or essence (1 John 4:8).
+In other words, the idea that God has different kinds of love such that He allegedly loves different people differently, by loving some people (e.g., the elect) in some ways but other people (e.g., the non-elect) in other ways, and therefore can honestly be said to "love everyone," does not hold biblical water.

-Arminius Redivivus, "The Equivocal Doctrine of the Love of God" (used with permission under Creative Commons license: Creative Commons license)
+Arminius Redivivus, "The Equivocal Doctrine of the Love of God"